mynl/aggregate/doc/2_User_Guides.rst

 guides.
 New users should start reading the :doc:`2_user_guides/2_x_student` or :doc:`2_user_guides/2_x_actuary_student` guide and scan through :doc:`2_user_guides/2_x_10mins`.
 See :doc:`5_Technical_Guides` for the theory and implementation details.
 Sections in the guides marked **Details** can be skipped.
-There is some duplication between sections to make them more independent.
+There is some duplication between sections to make them independent.

 #. :doc:`2_user_guides/2_x_student` (practice): Introduction to aggregate distributions using simple discrete examples for actuarial science majors and short-term actuarial modeling exam candidates; get started using :mod:`aggregate`.